-17.3 Complaints
+16.3 Complaints

 The complaint must be in writing, hard copy and signed.
-The complaint must be found by the Registration Officer to relate to a failure to adhere to one or more of the requirements for registration.
+The complaint must be found by the Development Officer in charge of Registration to relate to a failure to adhere to one or more of the requirements for registration.

-17.4 The process:
+16.4 The process:

-17.4.1 Initial consideration
+16.4.1 Initial consideration

-Where a complaint is made to, the CLD Standards Council, it will be referred to the Registration Officer as soon as is reasonably practicable.

-The Registration Officer may do the following:
+Where a complaint is made to, the CLD Standards Council, it will be referred to the Development Officer in charge of Registration as soon as is reasonably practicable.
+The Development Officer in charge of Registration may do the following: